sagarsrc/exploring-mcp/README.md

 3. Restart Claude Desktop completely

-4. Look for the hammer icon (🔨) to confirm MCP tools are loaded
+4. Look for Developer Settings and see if the MCP server is loaded.

 ## Development